 Our feet absorb the greatest amount of force in our body when running.
 When it comes to preparing for the marathon, most of us tend to forget about our feet and concentrate on stretching, rolling and carb loading.
-A painful blister can easily prevent you running your best so aim to do everything you can and prevent this happening.
+A painful blister can easily prevent you running your best.
+Aim to do everything you can and prevent this happening.

 Poorly fitted socks are one of the main causes of blisters.
 Make sure your socks are snug to your feet with no excess fabric.
 Socks with a reinforced heel and toe area can add protection.

 Avoid cotton socks.
 Cotton socks absorb moisture.
 The longer you run the more you’re sweating, along with sloshing through water stations and possibly pouring water over your head if it’s a warm day.
 Increased moisture in your socks, means increased friction and the eventual formation of a blister.
 Lightweight, breathable, synthetic socks are most suitable as they wick water away from your skin.

 Go for a long run in the same socks and runners you are going to wear on race day.
 At this stage you should have fully broken in your running shoes.
 You should also have been for a number of runs in them.
 Never try out a new pair of runners or socks the day of the main event.